UVLM: Benchmarking Video Language Model for Underwater World Understanding

 Currently, research on VidLMs and the construction of corresponding benchmarks has been ongoing for several years, achieving significant progress.
 However, existing work primarily focuses on land scenarios, neglecting underwater environments.
 Extending VidLM technology to the underwater domain still faces challenges such as visual feature degradation caused by harsh aquatic conditions, the lack of domain knowledge due to domain gaps, and the scarcity of benchmarks due to difficulties in data acquisition.

 In this paper, taking these challenges into consideration, we developed UVLM, the first underwater video-language benchmark.
 Firstly, we collect videos from typical underwater environments like oceans, lakes, and rivers, which exhibit different degradation problems such as water surface ripples, turbid water, and light scattering.
-Secondly, we select videos containing different content types, including static environmental features, static observations of organisms, dynamic scene variations, and dynamic biological behaviors, etc. To systematically inject domain knowledge into the dataset, we construct textual descriptions from 20 distinct perspectives covering observation content, behavioral analysis, and environmental dynamics.
+Secondly, we select videos containing different content types, including static environmental features, static observations of organisms, dynamic scene variations, and dynamic biological behaviors, etc. To systematically inject domain knowledge into the dataset, we design textual descriptions structured into 20 subtasks, reflecting VidLMs' capabilities across 9 dimensions, such as marine animal behavior, water bodies, and geological features (details in Appendix.B).
 Thirdly, to maximize the scale of our dataset, we adopt a dual approach: systematically collecting data from online sources while strategically screening and re-annotating existing relevant datasets.